Guy Pratt: Career

 In April 2010, Pratt joined the Argentine cover band the End Pink Floyd, with Durga McBroom and Jon Carin, in Buenos Aires, Argentina.
 He joined the Australian Pink Floyd Show on stage on 13 June 2011 for the Hampton Court Palace Festival for the song "Run Like Hell".
 He joined the UK Pink Floyd cover band Brit Floyd on stage on 9 November 2013 as a special guest during the Liverpool leg of their Pulse tour.

 In 2018, Pratt and others formed a new band, Nick Mason's Saucerful of Secrets, to perform Pink Floyd's early psychedelic material.
 Along with Pratt, the band comprises Pink Floyd drummer Nick Mason, former Blockheads guitarist Lee Harris, vocalist and guitarist Gary Kemp of Spandau Ballet, and Pratt's collaborator keyboardist Dom Beken.
 The band toured Europe and North America in 2018 and 2019, with a third tour postponed to 2021 due to the COVID-19 pandemic.
 In September 2020, they released a live album and film, Live at the Roundhouse.
 During the COVID-19 pandemic, Pratt made a series of "Lockdown Licks" videos released on his YouTube channel, reminiscing about some of his best-known work.
+During and since the COVID-19 pandemic, Pratt has hosted the music-based podcast Rockonteurs with Gary Kemp.

 Pratt has been nominated for two Ivor Novello Awards and was awarded an ARIA Award for his work with Icehouse.

 Personal life

 Pratt married furniture designer Gala Wright, daughter of the Pink Floyd keyboardist Richard Wright, in 1996 in the Royal Borough of Kensington and Chelsea, London.
 The couple have a son.
 They later divorced.

 In 2013, Pratt moved to Brighton.
 In 2019, he was announced as the general election candidate for the Renew Party in Brighton Kemptown.
 That March, he became engaged to the children's author Georgia Byng.
+Pratt now lives near Alfriston, where he rings church bells at St Andrew's Church.